 Welcome to your metabolic measurement and metabolic phenotyping resource!

 Update!
 As part of the metabolic phenotyping course held at Sable Systems International last October, I introduced a startling new development - a multiplexed Promethion metabolic phenotyping system capable of obtaining excellent VO2 and VCO2 readings from successive cages in under fifteen seconds apiece.
 Thus, unlike Promethion's competitors in the field of metabolic phenotyping, you won't have to wait about 45 minutes for successive readings from a given rat or mouse in a 16-cage system.
-Instead, you'll get a new reading, a.k.a. cycle time, every two minutes - at least a twenty-fold improvement in throughput speed.
-This is achieved both by the wickedly fast dwell time of under 15 seconds, and by splitting the analytical workload into 8-cage segments.
-Thus, you get the same record-breaking 2-minute cycle time whether you have 8, 16, 24, 32, 48 or 64 cages.
+Instead, you'll get a new reading, a.k.a. cycle time, up to every two minutes - at least a twenty-fold improvement in throughput speed.
+This is achieved by the wickedly fast dwell time of under 15 seconds, by a number of trade secrets, and by splitting the analytical workload into 8-cage segments.
+Thus, you get the same record-breaking 2-minute cycle time whether you have 8, 16, 24, 32, or even 48 or 64 cages.
 This is in addition to second by second acquisition of sensor data from each cage in the system.

 Of course, if you have a real need for speed, a two minute cycle time is intolerable.
 In that case, Promethion also offers real, field-proven, up-and-running, non-vaporware (get the picture?) systems that update VO2 and VCO2 for every cage every second.
 These feats are only possible because Sable Systems designs and manufactures all of the equipment used in Promethion systems - the optical benches, mass flow controllers, data acquisition systems, the works.
 Everything is optimized for reliability, accuracy, and the exacting resolution required for metabolic measurement.
 Seriously, nothing in the field of metabolic phenotyping compares to Promethion, both in terms of advanced features and its revolutionary "data field system" concept.